l1tku/hll-spa-calculator/README.md

 1. Select your tank/SPA vehicle
 2. Enter target distance (200-600m range)
-3. Enter height difference (negative if target is lower, positive if higher)
+3. Enter height difference (meters, negative if target is lower, positive if higher)
-4. Enter your current elevation adjustment if needed
+4. Enter your current elevation adjustment if needed (RED MIL indicator in the tank HUD))
 5. Get your calculated elevation setting

 ## Vehicles Supported